 by Dr Ishtiaq Ahmed

-Contemporary states are territorial entities whom international law invests with sovereign right over their recognized territory within well-defined and demarcated borders.
+Contemporary states are territorial entities whom international law invests with sovereign rights over their recognized territory within well-defined and demarcated borders.
 International law outlaws the violation of the territorial integrity of a state.
 The state enjoys the exclusive prerogative to exercise the monopoly of power over its territories and population.
 It means the right of states to maintain armed forces as well as other apparatuses to impose their will within their territories.
-However, the assumption is that state will not abuse sovereignty as a licence to treat its population arbitrarily.
+However, the assumption is that the state will not abuse sovereignty as a licence to treat its population arbitrarily.
 States express their will through the government.
 Therefore, I think the appropriate designation should be state-government.

-The state-government is expected to uphold the rule of law.
+The state government is expected to uphold the rule of law.
 The UN Charter underlines the importance of citizens being treated in accordance with international treaties and conventions pertaining to human rights, women’s rights, the rights of children and minorities.
 Member states are advised to sign and ratify such treaties.
 Most do but do not follow their obligation in letter and spirit.

 The important thing to remember is that the international political system is constituted by territorial states whose existence and stability is imperative for the system to function smoothly.
-Hence the idea of well-defined and explicitly demarcated international borders is central to the international stability and peace.
+Hence the idea of well-defined and explicitly demarcated international borders is central to international stability and peace.

 In practice, however, the ability of the state to exercise the monopoly of power may not be very efficient and it may even be defied by separatist movements seeking to secede from a state to establish a separate and independent state of their own.